geekaholic/geekaholic.github.com/slides/scale-apache-nginx/1scalable_architectures.markdown

 ## Using Nginx and Apache side-by-side

-In this setup we put Nginx as the frontend http accellerator and Apache as the backend app server.
+In this setup we put Nginx as the frontend http accelerator and Apache as the backend app server.
 If you want to run this on the same physical server you'll need to either change the Apache port from 80 to another value or bind and Nginx to their own IP addresses with the same server.

 >	Listen 8080